ethereum-optimism/community-hub/src/docs/governance/airdrop-3.md

 - Each reward type had a maximum reward of 10,000 OP per address.

 *Note: A small set of delegation activity was not included in Airdrop #2.
 The eligible amounts were added to this allocation, resulting in 341 additional addresses.*

+### How it works:

+- To work out your `Cummultive Delegated OP`, multiply your OP delegated by the time delegated: `OP delegated x Days` = `Cummultive Delegated OP`.
+To qualify for the airdrop your `Cummultive Delegated OP` needs to be larger than 18,000.
+If you delegated to a “Voting Delegate” the `Cummultive Delegated OP` only needs to be above 9,000.
+For example, if you delegated 80 OP tokens for 180 days that would make a `Cummultive Delegated OP` of 14,400 which would NOT qualify for the airdrop.
+However, if the delegate you delegated to was active, then your 14,400 is above the 9,000 required for a voting delegate and you WOULD receive the airdrop.
+    - Addresses who delegated for less than 7 days are not eligible.
+    - Known delegation program wallets were not eligible for this airdrop.
+    - Each reward type had a maximum reward of 10,000 OP per address.
+- For the Voting Delegate Bonus the address you have delegated to MUST have voted onchain in OP Governance during the snapshot period (2023-01-20 at 0:00 UTC and 2023-07-20 0:00 UTC)